-The model number of each Cornerstone monochromator reflects its features.
+The model number of each spectrograph reflects its features.
 Refer to the part number code to determine the features present in the instrument.
 If the model number differs from the code, it is a Special Order configuration.
-In that case, refer to the Sales Order for the instrument for more information.
+In that case, refer to the Sales Order of the instrument for more information.
+Available standard configurations are listed on Newport.com.
+Please note that not all configurations may be available.